nuts-foundation/nuts-node/docs/pages/deployment/storage-configuration.rst

 Make sure to include the directory in your backups and keep these in a safe place.
 If you want to use filesystem in strict mode, you have to set it explicitly, otherwise the node fails during startup.

-Hasicorp Vault
+HashiCorp Vault
 ==============

-This storage backend is the recommended way of storing secrets.
+This storage backend is the current recommended way of storing secrets.
 It uses the `Vault KV version 1 store <https://www.vaultproject.io/docs/secrets/kv/kv-v1>`_.
-The prefix defaults to ``kv`` and can be configured using the ``crypto.vault.pathprefix`` option.
+The path prefix defaults to ``kv`` and can be configured using the ``crypto.vault.pathprefix`` option.
 There needs to be a KV Secrets Engine (v1) enabled under this prefix path.

 All private keys are stored under the path ``<prefix>/nuts-private-keys/*``.